-In this volume David Lesser contrasts the different methods of using Hypnosis in therapy – from symptom suppression to curing; from persuading the patient to accept the therapist’s ideas, to finding the true cause of a problem.
+In this volume David Lesser contrasts the different methods of using Hypnosis in therapy – from symptom suppression to elimination; from persuading the patient to accept the therapist’s ideas, to finding the true cause of a problem.
 He also looks at:-

 - The limitations of self-hypnosis